-Zappos philosophy tells us that recognition and celebrating success is an imperative.
+Zappos's philosophy tells us that recognition and celebrating success is imperative.
 And they celebrate a lot!
-Whenever they reach a particular milestone, accomplish a goal or complete a project they take a break to announce it.
+Whenever they reach a particular milestone, accomplish a goal, or complete a project they take a break to announce it.
 And you will love the way they do it.
-They are ringing bells, organize parades and happy hours, through parties and carnivals, and deliver employee bonuses and thank-you gifts for everyone involved.
+They are ringing bells, organizing parades and happy hours, through parties and carnivals, and delivering employee bonuses and thank-you gifts for everyone involved.

 You should think about your way of rewarding your team for an excellent job.
 At least you can take a small break to celebrate the win.
-Rewards and recognition give the team a new energy and break the everyday routine at work.
-The result is inspired, enthusiastic and motivated team members who like the company they are working.
+Rewards and recognition give the team new energy and break the everyday routine at work.
+The result is inspired, enthusiastic, and motivated team members who like the company they are working for.

 Reach the excellence in customer service